-This is the classic form and still useful for preachers today.
+This is a classic form and still useful for preachers today.
+However, we must be careful lest this form strip stories of their mystery and power.
 Do not go looking for three points in a text as raw material for a sermon.
 Let the text suggest how it wishes to be preached.
 One of the best three-point forms is one called sociology, psychology, and theology.